China property fears hurt shares, dollar climbs

 PHOTO

-SYDNEY - Shares slid on Monday as China's property woes amplified the case for stimulus even as Beijing seemed deaf to the calls, while rising Treasury yields lifted the dollar, which briefly poked its head above the closely watched 145 yen level.
+Shares slid on Monday as China's property woes amplified the case for stimulus even as Beijing seemed deaf to the calls, while rising Treasury yields lifted the dollar, which rose above the closely-watched 145 yen level.

-There was plenty to be watching on the geopolitical front too, as Argentine voters punished the two main political forces in a primary election on Sunday, pushing a rock-singing libertarian outsider candidate into first place.
+There was plenty to be watching elsewhere in the world too, as Argentine voters punished the two main political forces in a primary election on Sunday, pushing a radical libertarian outsider candidate into first place, and pressuring the country's bonds.

-A day earlier, a Russian warship fired warning shots at a cargo ship in the southwestern Black Sea, heralding a new stage of the war that could impact oil and food prices.
-The Russian rouble on Monday softened past the psychologically key 100 per U.S. dollar threshold for the first time since March, with President Vladimir Putin's economic advisor blaming loose monetary policy.
+Also, the Russian rouble softened past the psychologically key 100 per U.S. dollar threshold for the first time since March, with President Vladimir Putin's economic advisor blaming loose monetary policy, a day after a Russian warship fired warning shots at a cargo ship in the southwestern Black Sea.

+"We reckon that markets still underestimate the aftermath of the significant collapse in China’s property sector," said Nomura analysts in a note.

+"The chain reaction triggered by slumping new home sales may lead to a rising number of developers' defaults, a sharp contraction of government revenue, falling demand for construction materials, declining wages of employees in both the property and government sector, weaker consumption, and faltering financial institutions."

-That was a fresh blow to policymakers trying to shore up confidence in a stuttering economy, aspirations that were not helped by weekend news two Chinese listed companies had not received payment on maturing investment products from Zhongrong International Trust Co.
+Not helping the mood was weekend news two Chinese listed companies had not received payment on maturing investment products from Zhongrong International Trust Co.

 Chinese blue chips fell 0.73%, on top of a 3.4% decline last week, amid disappointing economic news culminating in a dire report on new bank loans in July.